Beautiful close up of the Nome II

 Can I use it to record my hardware synths in my DAW?

 Yes!
-If you’re on Mac you can use the brand new state-of-the-art U-SYNC software, which syncs directly over USB.
-Windows users can use a VST plugin to generate and send audio pulses to sync Nome II, which is also very precise.
+If you’re on Mac you can use the brand new state-of-the-art U-SYNC software, which syncs over USB.
+On Windows you can use an "audio sync track", which is generated by our VST plugin, then send the audio to the Nome's "INPUT" plug.
 In both cases you should be able to adjust latencies to get recordings perfectly on the grid in your DAW.

 Definitely, it was even designed for it!
 Where to start?
 Strong metal case, large knob, bright display, remote control, audio metronome, customisable, and more!